 4. Neither the Managing Director nor the whole time Directors of the Company receiveany remuneration or commission from any of its subsidiaries.

-5. No significant or material orders were passed by the regulators or courts ortribunals which impact the going concern status of theCompany and its operations in future.
+5. No significant courts or tribunals which impacts the going concern status of theCompany and its operations in future.

 6. No fraud has been reported by the Auditors to Audit Committee or the Board duringthe year.